Arwa-x/Ros-Installation/Task 2/README.md

 2.7 Insert the SD card into the slot on the underside of the Jetson Nano

-2.8 Connect your keyboard/mouse/monitor and power.
-It turns on automatically
+2.8 Connect your keyboard/mouse/monitor and power

 ## 3- Install Ros 2
 3.1 After the XUbuntu image loaded, open firefox and search for Ros 2 installation